mshokrnezhad/iBlackJack/README.md

 # iBlackJack

-Instructing an AI agent in the strategies of playing Blackjack using Monte Carlo control
+Instructing an AI agent in the strategies of playing Blackjack using Monte Carlo control.